 This post may contain affiliate links.
 Please read our disclosure policy.

 You’ve been asking for it, and now it’s finally here – my favorite green smoothie recipe for breakfast (or a snack).
-Green smoothies can look a little bit daunting to those who prefer their shake fruity and sweet and equate green to vegetables and healthy juicing.
-However, this delicious smoothie is tasty and fresh, packed with nutrients from healthy greens, hidden behind the creamy sweet flavours of banana and mango for a tropical twist.
+Green smoothies can look a little bit daunting to those who prefer their shake fruity and sweet and equate green to vegetables and juicing.
+However, this delicious smoothie is tasty and fresh, packed with nutrients from the greens, hidden behind the creamy sweet flavours of banana and mango for a tropical twist.

 Fruits and vegetables were born to be combined, and this is the ultimate, best green smoothie recipe for beginners- those easing their way into adding more veggies into their shakes.
 Honestly, I now chuck some greens into every smoothie I make – it may not always look good (we’ve all had those weird brown looking smoothies, right?!) but it tastes delicious, and I know that I’m packing extra nutrients into the first meal of the day.